My Rhodes family originated in Flockton,

 Caphouse Colliery which is now home to the National

-surface miners, the fashion still being practiced in Mottram.
+surface miners, the fashion still being practised in Mottram.

 Colliery - A Brief Mining History by John Schofield